 It’s possible to have a breadth of vision while also maintaining a pulse on current events.
 You can enjoy immediate pleasures without reacting from a skewed and limited view on reality.

 Here are three ways to develop a higher perspective:

 2. Consider all possibilities: Get a grounded perspective by considering every variable and factor in a situation.
 Don’t fall for what is most obvious because it’s all that grabs your attention.
 Dig deeper and consider all the possibilities and motivations of those involved.
 It helps to write them down and even create a mindmap to give you an overview of the whole scenario.
-Widen your perspective further by thinking of the potential consequences of strategies you’re considering, both the positive and the negative.
+Widen your perspective further by thinking of the potential consequences of your plans.

 The great Chinese philosopher Lao Tzu said that the journey of a thousand miles begins with a single step.
 In taking a higher perspective, we’ll be able to see the journey far enough to know which direction to head in and the steps we need to take to get to the endpoint.
 Having an awareness of what could lie ahead of us, combined with unshakable faith in our hearts, means we can expect nothing short of a spectacular voyage toward our destiny.